-The course consists of the material set out above for the course 52.112 Philosophy II (Pass), together with approximately 60 hours of seminars and lectures on the general topic: The Grounds of Belief.
+The course consists of the material set out for the course 52.112 Philosophy II (Pass), both options of Section C being taken.
+In addition a series of seminars will be arranged in which certain topics will be treated at a more advanced level.